-As food and beverage manufacturers know too well, new product development is an expensive, time-consuming process.
+As food and beverage manufacturers know all too well, new product development is an expensive, time-consuming endeavor.
 But today’s consumers are increasingly eager for new products, and they’re not always patient.

-It’s a stark reality that Nick Landry, culinary development chef at Southeastern Mills Inc., is painfully aware.
+It’s a stark reality that Nick Landry, culinary development chef at Southeastern Mills Inc., is painfully aware of.
 Landry is a veteran of the food business, having spent 15 years as a professional chef and food innovator — 10 of them in research and development.

 Southeastern Mills manufactures and distributes food products, offering gravy, baking, and seasoning mixes.
-The company serves food manufacturers and processors, foodservice distributors, restaurants, and grocery chains: the 80-year-old, fourth-generation, family-owned company is in Rome, Georgia.
+The company serves food manufacturers and processors, foodservice distributors, restaurants, and grocery chains: the 80-year-old, fourth-generation, family-owned company operates out of Rome, Georgia.

-While both restaurant and R&D work present different challenges, goals, and expectations, Landry prefers the flexibility found in the research department.
+While both restaurant and research work present different challenges, goals, and expectations, Landry prefers the research department’s flexibility.
 He often wishes, however, that consumers were more aware of what goes into a new product.

-“It can be something as simple as a chicken sandwich,” Landry says.
-"You work a year and a half to two years to build a chicken sandwich for a customer, the chicken sandwich seems very simple to everyone, but it’s not.”
+“It can be something as simple as a chicken sandwich,” Landry said.
+“You work a year-and-a-half to two years to build a chicken sandwich for a customer.
+The chicken sandwich seems simple to everyone, but it’s not.”

 Landry also enjoys the wealth of ingredients and culinary professionals he works with along the way.